 Our heroine Alice is in a situation she cannot escape.
-Before her stands Bob the villain, holding a loaded gun.
+Before her stands the Evil Overlord, holding a loaded gun.
 He stalks up, enjoying her predicament, and puts the gun to Alice's head.
-The moment hangs, and just as we (and Alice) are certain he's about to pull the trigger and end her life, he whips around and shoots some underling who has annoyed him
+The moment hangs, and just as we (and Alice) are certain he's about to pull the trigger and end her life, he whips around and shoots some underling who has annoyed him.

 Obvious, but always shocking.

 A variant can occur in which the person who is threatened is a major henchman, and the person who is killed is one of the rank and file.
 The implication being that ordinarily he would have killed the major henchman, but he's just too valuable so he needs to show he hasn't gone soft yet.

 Named after Ernst Stavro Blofeld, who did this on multiple occasions in the James Bond films—though, in point of fact, Blofeld would scare the random mook or equivalent and then kill the actual guilty party, or at least the one who appeared to be.
 So he either inverts his own trope, or just plays it intelligently.

 - Dragon Ball Z, Frieza seems fond of offing his own Mooks in lieu of the heroes in this manner.
 Two thirds of the way through the Namek saga all but the most elite mooks are dead, with a substantial chunk having been killed by Frieza himself.